When Control Isn't the Real Issue: Understanding the Hidden Needs of Emotionally Abusive Partners

 • Day 2: Then wants distance

-• Day 3: Then wants you to reassure him
+• Day 3: Then wants you to reassure them

 • Day 4: Then wants to punish you